biratrai/100-days-of-code/log.md

 **Thoughts:** Updated model classes to entities with @Entity annotation and added table name along with it.
 We can use @PrimaryKey to declare the primary key for our database, @ColumnInfo to declare columns and @Ignore to ignore some fields.
 Only thing we should be careful about it, the primary key shouldn't be null hence, we have to add @NonNull annotation to the pimaryKey field.

+### Day 58: Feb 14, 2018

+**Today's Progress**: Followed with Android Architecture components specially Room.

+**Thoughts:** Created DAO object which is responsible to have the query methods equivalent to the sqlite queries.
+It's super easy to make queries with room.